charleskoffler/clprolf/simol_framework/README.md

 1.9	20240319	Renamed Simu_comp_worker to Simu_comp_as_worker.
 2.0	20240321	Changed in the beginners package, to SimuCompAsWorker.
 2.1	20240404	Addition of the new keywords "Abstraction", "Comp_as_worker", and "Model".
+2.2 20240404	Addition of "Abstraction", "Comp_as_worker", and "Model" in the beginners package.

 History of the versions of the simol PHP 8 framework